Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Proofs: Quick Big bang

 {\bf Proof:} We start with (a).
-Note that each individual in the original Yule process reproduces according to a rate one Poisson process.
-In particular standard bounds for a Poisson random variable implies that the degree of the root in $\tilde{\cT}_n^{-}(B,\omega_n)$ by time $\gamma\log{n}-B$ when the dynamics is switched to preferential attachment dynamics satisfies Now let $\set{Y_i(\cdot):i\geq 1}$ be a collection of independent rate one Yule processes.
-Comparing rates, the degree of the root after $\gamma\log{n}-B$ we get that
+Each individual in the \chsb{original branching process driven by $f_0(\cdot) \equiv 1$ before time $\gamma \log{n} -B$} reproduces according to a rate one Poisson process.
+In particular standard bounds for a Poisson random variable imply that the \chsb{degree of the root in the branching process at time $\gamma\log{n}-B$, denoted by $\deg_n(\rho^*,\gamma\log{n}-B)$,} satisfies Now let \chsb{$\set{Y_{(i)}(\cdot):i\geq 1}$} be a collection of independent rate one Yule processes.
+Comparing rates \bbb{for the evolution of} the degree of the root after $\gamma\log{n}-B$ we get that